szabogabriel/CGIBlog/README.md

 If the IMAGE attribute is set, then the file is looked up in the `images` folder and it is returned by using the `dd` command.

+There is a simple caching implemented, where it checks for the cached files.
+All the files rendered are written both to the stdout and to the cache directory.
+The name of the file is the hash of the QUERY_STRING used in the request.

+Since I am running this script on a Raspberry PI, I am also blinking an LED, when a request is done.
+The code is commented out in the main function.

 ## Tests

 Currently this blog is up and running as my personal blog engine.
 It serves well, wkthout any issues.
 It is paired with my CGI server, and I didn't have the capacity to test it with others servers like Apache or Lighttpd yet.
 But it should be running just fine.